The Harehills Curriculum

 |Year 5 Overview||Year 6 Overview|

 Foundation 1 (Nursery) and Foundation Stage 2 (Reception) use the curriculum guidance for the Foundation Stage to plan a high-quality learning environment with exciting, engaging activities and experiences for all our Early Years children.
 We work closely to ensure there is a smooth transition from the Early Years curriculum as children move into Year 1 and begin the National curriculum.

-KS1 follow letters and sounds in order to teach phonics with children completing a phonics screening check at the end of year 1.
-Children who do not pass this check recieve additional support in year 2, re-taking the check at the end of KS1.
-KS1 mainly uses the Oxford Reading Tree to support reading in school.
+Early Years and KS1 follow the Twinkl Phonics scheme to teach phonics, with children completing a phonics screening check at the end of year 1.
+Children who do not pass this check receive additional support in year 2, re-taking the check at the end of KS1.
+Reception and KS1 mainly use Rhino readers and Oxford Reading Tree books to support reading in school.
 These books are phonetically decodable.
 These schemes are supplemented with other teaching resources where appropriate.

 In our school, children work at levels appropriate to their individual abilities and needs.
 A flexible approach is adopted, which means that children may be taught individually, in groups and as a whole class, as appropriate.
 More formal whole class teaching is evident at the upper end of the school.